-Voice communication service to each building shall consist of a minimum of one 24 AWG, solid annealed copper, 50-pair twisted cable.
+Voice communication service to each building shall consist of a minimum of one 24 AWG, solid annealed copper cable.
+Cable count to be determined by customer on a per project basis.
 Cable to enter building through a separate, dedicated conduit.
 Cable to be terminated patch panel(s) in data rack(s).
 One pair per RJ-45 block, terminated on blue/white-blue.
 Lightning protection to be provided as required per design specifications and/or applicable codes and regulations.